 2.)
 The hedgehog self anoints with the scent of objects within it's environment in order to smell like it's environment and stay hidden from predators.

-Hedgehogs explore the world using their mouths, they do not have hands nor the ability to pick items up and explore them using their paws.
+Hedgehogs will physically explore the world using their mouths, they do not have hands nor the ability to pick items up and explore them using their paws.

 Young hedgies grab their owners often.
 They're exploring you.
 A scared hedgehog will often ball up so rest assured that nibbling is not an aggressive behavior.